-Reportable Conduct is anything which is unlawful, improper or unethical.
+Reportable conduct is anything which is unlawful, improper or unethical.
 Some examples of this are:

-dishonest, fraudulent or corrupt conduct or an improper state of affairs or circumstances such as falsification of records, contracts or data, adopting questionable or improper accounting practices, kickbacks from suppliers or bribery;
+• dishonest, fraudulent or corrupt conduct such as falsification of records, contracts or data, adopting questionable or improper accounting practices, kickbacks from suppliers or bribery;

-- illegal conduct such as fraud or theft, violence (actual or threatened) harassment or intimidation, criminal damage to property, taking or dealing in illegal drugs, forgery or other breaches of the law or relevant regulatory requirements; - anything that is potentially damaging to an employee or other person such as practices endangering health, safety or the environment; - employment issues such as misconduct, discrimination, harassment, bullying, or causing detriment to (or victimising) a person who has spoken up or retaliation against them for reporting a matter, or breaching their right to anonymity; - serious breach or breaches of any Policy or Procedure including the Staff Code of Conduct and Family Code of Conduct; - breaches of the Service's governance framework including the National Child Care Law, Constitution, the Associations Incorporation Act, the ACNC Act and ACNC Governance standards.
+- illegal conduct such as fraud or theft, violence (actual or threatened) harassment or intimidation, criminal damage to property, taking or dealing in illegal drugs, forgery or other breaches of the law or relevant regulatory requirements; - anything that is potentially damaging to an employee or other person such as practices endangering health, safety or the environment; - employment issues such as discrimination, harassment, bullying, or retaliation for reporting a matter; - serious breach or breaches of any Policy or Procedure including the Staff Code of Conduct and Family Code of Conduct; - breaches of the Service's governance framework including the National Child Care Law, Constitution, the Associations Incorporation Act, the ACNC Act and ACNC Governance standards.